+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 FUJI HIDDEN LEAF VILLAGE

-Next to Fuji-Q Highland Park you will find their Naruto Park with its full name “NARUTO X BORUTO Fuji Hidden Leaf Village”.
-Try eating the ramen at Ichiraku, wandering around Konoha and solving various challenges in the park.
+Next to Fuji-Q Highland Park, you will find Naruto Park with its full name “NARUTO X BORUTO Fuji Hidden Leaf Village”.
+Try eating the ramen at Ichiraku, wandering around Konoha, and solving various challenges in the park.

 Hidden Leaf Village also offers a similarly themed resort for those who want to stay overnight with Naruto-themed rooms